Learning nonequilibrium control forces to characterize dynamical phase transitions: Derivation of the cost functional

-This expectation must be estimated for each $\lambda$ of interest by collecting trajectories from the controlled process~\eqref{eq:control_sde}.
-The relative statistical weight of the unperturbed path measure $\mathbb{P}$ to the path measure of the controlled process $\mathbb{P}_u$ is defined through the Girsanov theorem~\cite{oksendal_stochastic_1992}.
-In our case, using the parameterization that $u(\xb,\lambda) = b(\xb) + \delta u(\xb,\lambda)$, the Radon-Nikodym derivative can be written explicitly
+This expectation must be estimated for each $\lambda$ of interest by collecting trajectories from the controlled process~(6).
+The relative statistical weight of the unperturbed path measure $\mathbb{P}$ to the path measure of the controlled process $\mathbb{P}_u$ is defined through the Radon--Nikodym derivative.
+In our case, using the parameterization $u(\xb,\lambda) = b(\xb) + \delta u(\xb,\lambda)$, this derivative can be written explicitly using the Girsanov theorem~\cite{oksendal_stochastic_1992} as \begin{widetext}

 where we use the notation $M_T$ to emphasize the fact that $M_T$ is a martingale.
-The first integral in the exponential can be neglected when the deterministic contribution is finite and we are left with an expression for~\eqref{eq:is_psi}
+The first integral in the exponential can be neglected when the deterministic contribution is finite and we are left with an expression for~\eqref{eq:is_psi}:

-The term inside the exponential is evidently time-extensive and, in the limit $T\to \infty$, the integral will be dominated by the saddle point.
-Making this Laplace approximation, we obtain
+The term inside the exponential is evidently time-extensive and, in the limit $T\to \infty$, the integral will be dominated by a saddle point, following the Laplace approximation.
+As a result, we obtain

 Hence, the argument of the supremum becomes a natural variational objective for $\delta u$, which we denote